PengKuang/team_scalable_timeseries/report.md

 In our main training function (where each node is working) we make use `local_rank = int(os.environ["LOCAL_RANK"])`.
 This retrieves which node that is working and in a very simple way we can collect the correct partition and model.
 Similarly, the model parameters are saved based on their `local_rank` to know which node it belongs to.
 Similarly, we define an inference function that is distributed with TorchDistributor.

-## Final notes:
+## Final notes

 ### Collaboration Environment

 The technical stack we utilize to set up our collaboration environment consists of **Docker** and **Github**.

-We chose Docker since we have heterogeneous devices (4 Macs and 1 Windows) which suits containerization and it is widely used in the industry.
-We take it as a learning opportunity to increase our knowledge and extend our skill set.
-It further prevents dependency inconsistency and code conflicts.
+We chose Docker because it suits our heterogeneous devices (4 Macs and 1 Windows) and is widely used in the industry.
+We take it as a learning opportunity to enhance our knowledge and expand our skill set.
+Additionally, it helps prevent dependency inconsistencies and code conflicts.

-The development environment is built on top of an official PySpark docker image.
-Each team member can pull it down to their machine and run it locally for coding.
+The development environment is based on the official PySpark Docker image, which team members can easily pull and run locally for coding.
+For detailed setup instructions, refer to [docker.md][https://github.com/PengKuang/team_scalable_timeseries/blob/main/docker.md].

-This ensures the team has an uniform development environment.
-Afterwards, the team members push their code to the git repository.
+This approach ensures a consistent development environment across the team.
+Once coding is complete, team members push their changes to the Git repository.

 <p align="center">
   <img src="report_images/timeseries-dev-env.png" width="700" />